UoB-COMSM0166/2025-group-7/README.md

 #### Game Progression
 - AI tanks spawn in corners (1-4 per round)
-- Player starts center map
+- Player start in the centre of the map
-- Round ends when all AI or player destroyed
+- Round ends when all AI tanks or the player is destroyed

 #### Technical Challenges
 - Independent AI tanks (no coordinated tactics)

 Future improvements could include cooperative AI behaviors.

 ### Evaluation